turingschool/mod-0-curriculum/session3/index.md

   You can type <code>git status</code> as many times as you want, whenever, wherever.
 It it a safe command that will not change anything about your tracking.
 </div>

-Let's talk briefly about this diagram from the git documentation:
+Let's talk briefly about this diagram from the git documentation.
+This diagram shows what you can do **after** you have initialized git:

 ![Git Workflow Diagram](https://git-scm.com/book/en/v2/images/lifecycle.png)